-If you like the look of henna tattoos but wish they were more permanent, consider getting a geometric hand tattoo.
-Geometric doesn’t have to mean crisp, straight lines; this design uses curves and dots for the same—but softer— effect.
+If you like the idea of a beautiful repeating pattern, consider getting a geometric hand tattoo.
+Geometric doesn’t have to mean crisp, straight lines; this vortex design also uses curves for a creative, realistic effect.

-Eyes are another common tattoo idea because they mean so many things: seeing, knowing, the future, the past — anything!
-They’re also completely customizable in shape, color, and design, like how this specific one has a sketch-like overlapping line structure.
+Eyes are another common tattoo idea because they mean so many things: seeing, knowing, the future, the past—anything that speaks to you.
+They’re also completely customizable in shape, color, and design, like how this one has a sketch-like overlapping line structure.

 Random Shapes Tattoo

 Intriguing geometric shapes are quickly becoming another mainstay in the tattoo world because of the ease of customization.
 Here, the shapes vary between having corners and being fluid, giving the design a sense of movement.

 Moon tattoos are perfect for everyone: witches, space lovers, and all those who love the moon.
 This thin-lined red design stands out thanks to its simplicity, color, and delicate face details.

 Semicolons have been popular tattoo designs for a long time, mostly because they symbolize something so universally true: Nothing is ever the end, it’s just a pause.
 Semi-colon designs are typically seen on the wrist, like the one pictured here, and often provide a powerful reminder to care for our mental health.